EpicVoyage/piku-php-laravel/README.md

 This README is a tutorial, with the resulting code checked in for you to peruse.

-We will not a use a database today, as that would require either:
-- Another server, or
-- Manual configuration on this server

 # Prerequisites

 Your machine, For Laravel: